ulsdevteam/islandora_datastreams_io/README.md

 islandora_solr is installed, provide the option to import / export using a Solr query... if the upitt_workflow module is installed, provide the option to import / export using a batch.

+# Using from other modules
 The PID values can be passed from other modules by setting the $_SESSION['pids'] value before redirecting to the islandora/datastreams_io/export page.
-Doing this will make the PIDS field read-only and set the "Select Objects" mode to "List of PID values".
+If the pids_fetch_method is "List of PIDS", it will make the PIDS field read-only and set the "Select Objects" mode to "List of PID values".